aaron-human/RoboExplore/doc/GameIdeas.md

 * Have a plot point being that you go in and release a dangerous creature.
 It runs around terrorizing others.

 Idea for the starting area: You're a cleaning bot in a locked down residential area.
 Spend some time running around the safety before spotting a playful robot that modifies you (upgrades!).
 You deal with some mini-boss, then containment is breached.
 You're told to flee right by the intercom.
 If you go the other way, gray goo eats you.
-Escapeing to the right basically beings the game (welcome to the (fairly) open world).
+Escaping to the right basically beings the game (welcome to the (fairly) open world).

 If I wanted to be mean, could make it so if you don't do well enough getting out (fast enough) then your playful companion dies?